AmirMK/test/README.md

 # 2. Domain Name Registeration and SSL Certification

 Tableau Cloud establishes a connection only with external servers that are configured with a trusted 3rd party certificate authority (CA) and not with a self-signed certificate, a certificate from a private PKI, or a certificate that is not trusted by an established 3rd party CA. Hence, we need to have a valid TLS/SSL certificate from a trusted 3rd party certificate authority (CA) which required having a registered domain.
 Request SSL TLS/SSL can be done with AWS certificate manager however requesting the certificate requires a registered domain.
-Below is the walk though process to registered a domain (if you do not have one) with AWS Route 53 and request a SSL certificate.You can find AWS official documentation about registering a new domain  here (https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html)and about requesting a public certificate here (https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html).
+Below is the walk though process to registered a domain (if you do not have one) with AWS Route 53 and request a SSL certificate.You can find AWS official documentation about registering a new domain  [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) and about requesting a public certificate [here](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html).

 ## 2.1.Register a Domain